June 5, 1981

 HHS Secretary Kathleen Sebelius said in a statement, “This milestone exemplifies the dedication, caring, and hard work of all who strive to better the lives of those infected with or affected by HIV/AIDS.”

-NIH Study Shows Risk Reduction in HIV-Negative Men, Precursor to PrEP
+iPrEx Study Shows Risk Reduction in HIV-Negative Men

-The National Institutes of Health (NIH) announce the results of the iPrEx study, showing that a daily dose of HIV drugs reduced the risk of HIV infection among HIV-negative men who have sex with men by 44%, supporting the concept of pre-exposure prophylaxis (PrEP) in a targeted population.
+The National Institutes of Health announce these results from its iPrEx study, supporting the concept of pre-exposure prophylaxis (PrEP) in a targeted population.

 April 11, 2011